ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 2. In your ```GBS``` workspace, create a directory called ```output_denovo``` to contain the assembled data for this exercise.

-3. To avoid duplicating the data, we will use a link to the source data.
-This effectively creates a shortcut to another path (WRITE PROTECT IT)  without copying all the files. ln -s /path/you/want/to/link . will create a shortcut of a given path right where you are!
+3. To avoid duplicating the raw data for each of us, we will use a link to the source data.
+This effectively creates a shortcut to another path without copying all the files.
+`ln -s /path/you/want/to/link` will create a shortcut to a given path right where you are!
 The raw data is in
 ```/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/oregon_stickleback/``` Using the above example, create a link to this folder right here!

 4. Run Stacks’ denovo_map.pl pipeline program according to the following set of instructions.
 Following those instructions you will bit by bit create the complete `denovo_map.pl` command:

-    • Make sure you load the ```Stacks``` module (you can check if you already loaded it using `module list`
+    • Make sure you load the ```Stacks``` module (you can check if you already loaded it using `module list`)

     • Get back in the ```GBS``` folder if you wandered away.

-    • Information on denovo_map.pl and its parameters can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php)
+    • Information on denovo_map.pl and its parameters can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php).
+You will use this below to build your command.

     • We want Stacks to understand which individuals in our study belong to which population.
 Stacks use a so-called population map.
 The file contains sample names as well as populations.
 The file should be formatted in 2 columns like [this](http://catchenlab.life.illinois.edu/stacks/manual/#popmap).
 All 30 samples are at the file path below.
 Copy it in the folder `GBS you` should currently be in.

     ```/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/denovo_popmap.txt```

-    • Make sure you specify this to the denoco_map.pl command using the parameters help found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php)
+    • Make sure you specify this population map to the denovo_map.pl command.

     • There are three important parameters that must be specified to denovo_map.pl, the minimum stack/locus depth (`m`), the distance allowed between stacks/loci (`M`), and the distance allowed between catalog loci (`n`) **that should be M+2**.
 Use the values we determined for these parameters in the previous exercise, but do not restrict the loci to just those found in 80% like we did in the opt runs.

-    •  Choose which parameters you want to run, not overlapping with other people parameters and insert them in [The google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0)
+        Choose which values of M you want to run, not overlapping with other people parameters and insert them in [The google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
+You can vary M and n(which should be M+2) as well as `-r` anywhere between 50 and 100%.

     • You must set the stacks directory as the output, and use 6 threads (6 CPUs so your analysis finishes faster than 1!).